ckeditor/ckeditor5/packages/ckeditor5-watchdog/docs/features/watchdog.md

 import Italic from '@ckeditor/ckeditor5-basic-styles/src/italic';
 import Context from '@ckeditor/ckeditor5-core/src/context';

-// Create a context watchdog and pass the `Context` class with optional watchdog configuration: const watchdog = new ContextWatchdog( Context, {
+// Create a context watchdog and pass the context class with optional watchdog configuration: const watchdog = new ContextWatchdog( Context, {
 	crashNumberLimit: 10
 } );

-// Initialize the watchdog with context configuration: await watchdog.create( {
+// Initialize the watchdog with the context configuration: await watchdog.create( {
 	plugins: [
 	    // ...